cap-js/docs/guides/security/aspects.md

 </div>

 ::: warning
-Be careful in custom code when creating or modifying CQL queries.
+Be careful with custom code when creating or modifying CQL queries.
 Additional input validation is needed when the query structure depends on the request's input:
 :::

 - [Cross Site Scripting (XSS)](https://owasp.org/www-community/attacks/xss) is used by attackers to inject a malicious script, which is executed in the browser session of an unsuspecting user.